How to stick to New Year resolutions

 - Explore, expand, experiment.
 Perhaps you have no idea where you’re headed.
 That’s okay.
 Treat the New Year as a chance to work out what makes you happy – and how to get there.
 This might be a good time to bring out the bucket list and tick something off.
 You never know what’s out there (and inside you) until you give it a go!

-If you’ve decided to make 2019 the year you’ll fix those niggling health issues or make a commitment to losing weight, don’t forget I invite all prospective clients a free introductory call where you’ll get some of my top tips to help you get started on my journey (regardless of whether you choose to work with me or not).
+If you’ve decided to make this year the year you’ll fix those niggling health issues or make a commitment to losing weight, don’t forget I invite all prospective clients a free introductory call where you’ll get some of my top tips to help you get started on my journey (regardless of whether you choose to work with me or not).
 You can book an appointment right into my diary by clicking here.

 Need to get back on track after Christmas?
 Why not download my free guide that lifts the lid on the secrets to lasting weight loss.
 Get it here https://www.foodfabulous.co.uk/p/10-secrets